Skip Header

 Related Sharecast Articles

-(Sharecast News) - London stocks were set to fall at the open on Monday following a downbeat session in Asia.
+(Sharecast News) - London stocks were set to rise at the open on Thursday following a positive close on Wall Street and solid gains for Japan's Nikkei, which was up 2.3%.

 Important information: This information is not a personal recommendation for any particular investment.
 If you are unsure about the suitability of an investment you should speak to one of Fidelity’s advisers or an authorised financial adviser of your choice.
 When you are thinking about investing in shares, it’s generally a good idea to consider holding them alongside other investments in a diversified portfolio of assets.
 Past performance is not a reliable indicator of future returns.